AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Deprecated Features in Aviatrix Release 6.7.1436**

--  The Encrypted Peering feature and Transitive Peering features are deprecated.
-These features' functionality will be replaced by `Aviatrix Multi-Cloud Transit <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html>`_.
+-  The Transitive Peering feature is deprecated.
+This feature's functionality will be replaced by `Aviatrix Multi-Cloud Transit <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html>`_.
-- The Sumo Logic logging integration, Logstash logging integration, and Splunk logging integrations are deprecated in this release.
-Instead, use `rsyslog <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#remote-syslog>`_ to integrate with external logging systems.

 6.6.5721 (08/16/2022)
 =====================